deanvaessen/currency-exchanger/README.md

 * As a workaround for the above if you want to test the disabling/enabling of currencies on the Historical Exchange Rate, input an amount first.
 This stops the jumping for that part of the page.
 <br />
 <br />
-* IE didplays a 'symbols' error on runtime.
+* IE displays a 'symbols' error on runtime.
 This appears to be a Babel issue.
-I tried adding a polyfill but it's apparently quite adamant that it doesn't want to work.
+I tried adding a polyfill, as well as a runtime transform, but it's apparently quite adamant that it doesn't want to work.
 I'll fix this tonight.